Metformin for Weight Loss

 work?

-Metformin treats type 2 diabetes by lowering the level of sugar (glucose) in your blood, increasing insulin sensitivity, and lowering insulin levels.
+Metformin treats Type 2 diabetes by lowering the level of sugar (glucose) in your blood, increasing insulin sensitivity, and lowering insulin levels.

 It’s helpful to brush up on some of the body’s natural processes to understand how this medication supports weight loss and maintenance.
 Eating a meal stimulates your gut to release hormones, including GLP-1, which signals to your body that you’re full.
 The GLP-1 hormone helps your body regulate blood sugar levels and appetite.